 When I lost my previous position with a non-profit organization, I had to face my aversion to risk head on.
 I needed to figure out how to go into a new, possibly for profit, world and present myself as an asset to a future employer.
 I didn’t have the luxury of not taking those risks.
 Since I was new to this professional world and didn’t have the full set of skills required, I had to take my 60% qualifications and promise a potential employer 100% performance.
 It took about 6 months, but I got it!

 Ladies: we need to step up our game – it’s time to take risks and fail some!
 This is where we “man-up” and go conquer—I mean showcase.
-You know you have the skills for that new project, new client, new job you’ve been thinking about.
+You know you have the skills for that new project, new client, new job opportunity you’ve been thinking about.
 It’s time to be brave!
 You are ready.

 - Employers set up “ideal world” requirements, but are not necessarily looking for an ideal-all-skills-perfected candidate.
 They want you to still be learning to keep the drive and interest in flourishing.